National Board Prerequisites

-Candidates must ensure that their supervisor (HR or direct) signs and dates a letter on company or health care institution letterhead.
-The letter should include the language interpreted and the dates of employment as a medical interpreter.
-The one year or more of experience as a medical interpreter must reflect recent experience (within the last two years.)
+Candidates must ensure that their supervisors (HR or direct) include the language interpreted and the dates of employment.
 Multiple letters of employment are accepted, and the employment can be as an independent contractor, volunteer status, or regular part-time or full-time employee.
-The letter is the only document you need to submit along with registering and filling out the online application.

 The minimum age required of an individual to apply for certification will be equivalent to the age of majority as defined by the federal government, which is 18 years of age.
 A driver’s license or a birth certificate or passport copy are acceptable proofs of age.

 Minimum education: High School Diploma.
 A High School or GED diploma are acceptable proofs of general education.

 Successful completion of a medical interpreter educational program (only graduation from programs of a minimum 40 hours duration will be accepted).
 A registry of training programs is posted on the IMIA web site at: http://www.imiaweb.org/education/trainingnotices.asp.
 A Certificate of Completion of such a program is the only acceptable proof of medical interpreter education.